AbdelrahmanZayed/PCA-GLUE_Ultrasound_Elastography/README.md

 ## How it works
-It is very easy to test this code, you will simply need to run the example_phantom.m file using Matlab.
+Simply run the example_phantom.m file using Matlab.

 ## Citation